arehmanAzam/detector20_deploy/README.md

 “Exception” : None/”Image not received correctly”/….etc
 }
 ```
-For multiple classes and roi's are not sent.
+For multiple classes,score and roi's are for now not sent.
 We are only sending maximum score's class and roi.